nihils/AlgebraicStructures/README.md

 Usage
 =====
-Check out (src/Objects.hs) to see example implementations of the Group typeclass.
+Check out [src/Objects.hs](src/Objects.hs) to see example implementations of Groups.